 Lake Bluff is a scenic village known for its community-oriented attitude, laid-back lifestyle, and great schools.

-Residents love their leafy streets, abundant parkland, quaint downtown, and picturesque views of Lake Michigan.
+Lake Bluff residents love their leafy streets, abundant parkland, quaint downtown, and picturesque views of Lake Michigan.
 Located 32 miles north of The Loop, easy access to Chicago, Milwaukee, and other North Shore villages is offered by a Metra station and the Skokie Highway.

-Lake Bluff History
+Lake Bluff Village History

 Early Settlement (1836-1874)